The Race to Raise fundraising challenge is a fun way for different teams to raise money for their favorite nonprofit causes.

-The Spring race to raise Fundraising Challenge runs from january 1, 2017 to may 5, 2017.
+The Winter race to raise Fundraising Challenge runs from October 1, 2017 to January 6, 2018.

 The Race to Raise Fundraising Challenge is one of the most unique things about the Delaware Charity Challenge.
 This is not a traditional fundraising event for a specific charity, Rather, it is a challenge where several charities are all competing to raise--and win--the most money at the same time.